hkolstee/Bach_LSTM_music_generation/README.md

 <span style="color:yellow"> *"Zhang, C., Bengio, S., Hardt, M., Recht, B., & Vinyals, O. (2016).
 Understanding deep learning requires rethinking generalization.
 ArXiv. https://arxiv.org/abs/1611.03530"* </span>

 regularization was tuned by choosing different amounts of dropout frequency between the LSTM layers and different weight decay parameter values.
-Additionally, dropout between the convolutional layers was added.
-This convolutional dropout was not tuned (kept at 0.1) and based on the paper:

-<span style="color:yellow"> *"Park, S., Kwak, N. (2017).
-Analysis on the Dropout Effect in Convolutional Neural Networks.
-In: Lai, SH., Lepetit, V., Nishino, K., Sato, Y. (eds) Computer Vision – ACCV 2016.
-ACCV 2016.
-Lecture Notes in Computer Science(), vol 10112.
-Springer, Cham. https://doi.org/10.1007/978-3-319-54184-6_12"* </span>

 Subsequently, I subjectively judging the generated music by listening to it.
 Mostly, I listened paid attention to the point where the model continued where bach left off, before it could fall back into patterns it had learned, so to judge the generaliztion capacity of the model.
 I trained the model using google colab to a small training loss, and used this to generate bach-like music, which for the first time resulted in generated music that sounded like actual music.
 The outputs of different tests can be found in ***/output/...***.

 ## Conclusion
 The dataset size and current train/test split configuration are not sufficient for good test evaluation.

 The first next step I thought of in this project would be try a different train/test config.
 My first idea is to take samples from different time point in the dataset instead of all at the end as the last part of the fugue is too different from the rest.
 A problem with this however, is that we need to prevent time leaks, and therefore, can't use the all the samples which have some of the notes of all those time windows taken for the test set.
 For example, if we have a sliding window of 80 time steps, which we use to predict the time step after that, we can't use any of the previous 79 sliding windows of a sliding window (sample) in the test set.
 All these 80 windows, which can be used to predict any of the time steps in this 80 time step window, will have to be removed.
 As the dataset is already small, this does not seem to be the best idea.

 Therefore, the logical next step making a well generalizing bach music generation model would be to find a different bigger dataset, which could be used to really learn patterns in the music that translate well to a test set.
 My solution to this was to tune dropout and regularization untill the model was able to generate music that continued the fugue which actually sounded like music, and most importantly, a possible ending to the fugue itself.
 In this, I paid extra attention to the first part of the generated music (continuing from where bach ended) as this is where overfit models struggled the most.
 The most overfit models (low dropout, low regularization) would catch itself in its mistakes later and produce decent results after sounding really bad, probably because they accidentally fall into some pattern that is in the training data and continue from here.
 If the model continues well where bach left off, I was content with how well it generalized (high dropout/regu models sounded worse after first part than overfit).